tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 	// Actions defines the set of actions to be run on a target machine.
 Actions are run sequentially
 	// in the order they are specified.
 At least 1 action must be specified.
 Names of actions
 	// must be unique within a Template.
-	//kubebuilder:validation:MinItems=1
+	// +kubebuilder:validation:MinItems=1
 	Actions []Action `json:"actions,omitempty"`

 	// Volumes to be mounted on all actions.
 If an action specifies the same volume it will take
 	// precedence.
-	//+optional
+	// +optional
 	Volumes []Volume `json:"volumes,omitempty"`

 	// Env defines environment variables to be available in all actions.
 If an action specifies
 	// the same environment variable it will take precedence.
-	//+optional
+	// +optional
 	Env map[string]string `json:"env,omitempty"`
 }

 // Action defines an individual action to be run on a target machine. type Action struct {
 	// Name is a unique name for the action.
+It cannot be a templated value.
 	Name string `json:"name,omitempty"`

 	// Image is an OCI image.
 	Image string `json:"image,omitempty"`

 	// Cmd defines the command to use when launching the image.
-	//+optional
+	// +optional
 	Cmd string `json:"cmd,omitempty"`

 	// Args are a set of arguments to be passed to the container on launch.
-	//+optional
+	// +optional
 	Args []string `json:"args,omitempty"`

 	// Env defines environment variables used when launching the container.